steve-mackinnon/audio-similarity-search-rs/README.md

-# Rust Similarity Search Implementation
+# Audio Similarity Search in Rust

-This directory contains the Rust implementation of similarity search, roughly based on the python prototype.
+This repo contains a Rust CLI that can be used to perform similarity search across audio files stored locally.

 ## Building

-To build, from the rust/similarity-search directory run:
+To build, run:

 - `cargo build` to build in debug
 - `cargo build --release` to build in release